Exhibition: April 4 - May 13

 Columbia City Gallery, 4864 Rainier Ave S, Seattle WA 98118

-Including Tara's mixed media photo & encaustic works, 'Emerge' is a group show of featured artists from the Columbia City Gallery.
-Selections will continue her exploration of botanically-based works, with all new pieces in her Imagined Places series.
-She will be focusing more on the surface, using additional materials like metal leaf to add depth and dimension.
+I'll be showing new mixed media photo encaustic works in 'Emerge,' a group show of featured artists from the Columbia City Gallery.
+This will continue my exploration of botanically-based works, with all new pieces in my Imagined Places series.

 Exhibition: April 2 - June 28